Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Ratio covers of convex sets

 \begin{definition} Let $K$ be a compact subset of $\R_+^d$ and $\alpha \geq 1$.
 We say that a subset $A \subset K$ is an \emph{$\alpha$-ratio cover} of $K$ if for every $\theta = (\theta_1, \dots, \theta_d) \in K$, there exists an element $\phi = (\phi_1, \dots, \phi_d) \in A$ such that $\theta_j \leq \alpha \, \phi_j$ for every $j=1, \dots, d$. \end{definition}

 Our goal is to show the existence of $C_1$-ratio covers of size $(C_2)^d$ for convex sets $K$, with constants $C_1,C_2\ge 1$.
-In our proof of Theorem~\ref{thm:convexaggregation} for mixture models, we will ultimately pay a term proportional to $\log(|A|)/n$ for a ratio cover of size $|A|$: hence even a ratio cover of size $|A|=(\log d)^d$ would yield a suboptimal upper bound, and similarly any super-constant ratio $\alpha$ would yield suboptimal results (both issues are also suboptimal for our other applications).
+In our proof of Theorem~\ref{thm:convexaggregation} for mixture models, we will ultimately pay a term proportional to $\log(|A|)/n$ for a ratio cover of size $|A|$: hence even a ratio cover of size $|A|=(\log d)^d$ would yield a suboptimal upper bound featuring an additional $\log \log d$ factor, and similarly any super-constant ratio $\alpha$ would yield suboptimal results (both issues are also important for our other applications).
 With this motivation, we state one of our main results.